andifilhohub/chatwoot/backup-chat-interno-20251003_200100/README-BACKUP.md

-# Backup do Chat Interno - Chatwoot
+# Backup do Chat Interno - Genius Cloud

 **Data do backup:** 03/10/2025 20:01:00